An improper estimator with optimal excess risk in misspecified density estimation and logistic regression: Introduction

-In the present work, we introduce a general procedure for predictive density estimation under entropy risk.
+We introduce a general procedure for predictive density estimation under entropy risk.
 This estimator, which we call \emph{Sample Minmax Predictor} (SMP), is obtained by minimizing a new general excess risk bound for supervised statistical learning (Theorem~\ref{thm:excess-risk-stat}), and in particular conditional density estimation (Theorem~\ref{thm:excess-risk-log}).
 In short, SMP is the solution of some minmax problem obtained by considering \emph{virtual samples}.
-SMP satisfies an excess risk bound valid under model misspecification, and unlike previous approaches does not rely on a reduction to the sequential problem, thereby improving rates for parametric classes from $O (d \log n / n)$ to $O (d/n)$ for our considered models, addressing an open problem from~\cite{grunwald2011open-individual} in this case.
+SMP satisfies an excess risk bound valid under model misspecification, and unlike previous approaches does not rely on a reduction to the sequential problem, thereby improving rates for parametric classes from $O (d \log n / n)$ to $O (d/n)$ for our considered models, addressing a question raised by~\cite{grunwald2011open-individual} in these cases (``individual risk'' in this paper refers to the excess risk).

 \paragraph{SMP for the Gaussian linear model.}

 We apply SMP to the \emph{Gaussian linear model} $\F = \{ f_\theta (\cdot \cond x) = \gaussdist (\langle \theta, x\rangle, \sigma^2) : \theta \in \R^d \}$ for some $\sigma^2 > 0$, a classical conditional model for a scalar response $y \in \R$ to covariates $x \in \R^d$.
 SMP then smoothes predictions in terms of \emph{leverage scores}, and for every distribution of covariates, its expected excess risk in the general misspecified case is at most twice the minimax excess risk in the \emph{well-specified} case, but without any condition on the approximation error of the linear model or noise variance (Theorem~\ref{thm:smp-gaussian-linear}).
 This yields an excess risk bound of $d/n + O ((d/n)^2)$ over the class $\F$ under some regularity assumptions on covariates (Corollary~\ref{cor:smp-linear-nonasymptotic}); such a guarantee cannot be obtained for a within-model estimator, or through a regret minimization approach.